 - You can use a two-way radio but not any other device that sends or receives data.

-The AA Trust has embarked on a yearlong campaign to change behaviour towards driver distraction.
+The AA Charitable Trust has long campaigned to change attitudes towards driver distraction.

-A young film-maker became so uncomfortable by her peers’ driving and use of mobiles at the wheel that she has produced a film with a safety twist, thanks to funding from the AA Charitable Trust.
+A young film-maker became so uncomfortable by her peers using mobiles at the wheel that she produced a film.
+Called ‘Cadence’, the film has a safety twist and was possible thanks to funding from the AA Charitable Trust.